lkesteloot/unsong/unsong.md

 Sohu groaned.

 “Okay,” she finally said.
 “We’ll reconfigure the sephirot into partzufim and try it that way.”
 She started calculating furiously.
-“Lose the ayin,” she muttered to herself, “carry the tav, and…”.
+“Lose the ayin,” she muttered to herself, “carry the tav, and...”.

 Sarah interrupted.
 “And it just stays the same.”